ARTICLE BY MICHAEL EVANS OF SKILLZ WORLDWIDE

 The Part-Time School

 These schools tend to offer more regular schedules because they are not competing for limited space, though because they are part time, the schedules themselves may be limited to a few nights per week.
-Also, because they have a dedicated space, they can create a training atmosphere that is pleasant and safe, with permanent installations of pads and greater ability to store training equipment that will enhance the student’s experience.
+Also, because they have a dedicated space, they can create a training atmosphere that is pleasant and safe, with permanent installations of pads and greater ability to store equipment to enhance the student’s experience.

 Part time schools tend to have one or two main instructors, but may also have a committed team of volunteer senior students who provide additional support in class.
 Because of the need to balance their regular jobs, their families, and their training, instructors for part time schools may group students of a wider range of ages or abilities in a single class.
 As with anything there are both pros and cons to this.